-Just finished up my memoir about what it feels like to move from the city to rural, country living.
+Just finished up a memoir about what it feels like to move from the city to rural, country living.
 In 2014 we moved from Fort Collins, with the 6th largest county population in Colorado (333,577), to the least populated, Huerfano at about 6,500 souls.

 The Huerfano means orphan in Spanish, and so many of us here are orphans, because we are elders.
 We lived in the town of Walsenburg (pop.
 3,000) for our first year here, while building a custom passive solar home west of here.
-We are now completing our first full year of living in the foothills close to nature.
+We are now completing our first full year of living in the foothills, close to nature.

 Writer Kathy Gottberg recently provided us with a wonderful summary of the differences between living in cities versus getting out in nature in her post: Why Wonder and Awe May Be The Cure For Worry, Fear and Narcissism.
 The part of her piece I relate best to: